vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 in Tai.
 S., 181, 839; isti to Varuna Hiranyagarbha, & mabādāna, 872- to be performed by the donor of a

-873; all sanskāras symbolically horso in \# Vedio sacrifice, 839. gone through by donor in, 872;
+873; all sanskāras symbolically horso in \# Vedic sacrifice, 839. gone through by donor in, 872;

 Hospitality (vide under 'mapupya. performed by king Dantidurga at